 Have you ever wondered what the expression ¡Qué yuyu! means or why Spanish speakers have a “fly behind the ear” when they smell a rat?
 Or are you simply looking for a hands-free way to practice your Spanish comprehension?
-With our new monolingual Spanish podcast, we aim to motivate intermediate to advanced learners to improve, keep up and refresh their Spanish language skills — all while answering a few cultural-specific questions along the way!
+With the first season of our monolingual Spanish podcast, we aim to motivate intermediate to advanced learners to improve, keep up and refresh their Spanish language skills — all while answering a few cultural-specific questions along the way!

 Why Is Babbel Making A Spanish Podcast?

 Babbel’s Learning Media team realized there were few Spanish podcasts for learners that effectively combine storytelling with vocabulary explanations.
 Our team of linguistic experts wanted to mix both concepts because, here at Babbel, we always follow the conversational approach.
 This means that we want you to learn the language in real-life situations — not with computer-generated translations.
 With these podcast lessons, you’ll cement new vocabulary in your memory even faster and be able to practice them in your day-to-day conversations.

 On top of that, we made this in-house production with a little something for everyone: Palabras Bravas mixes storytelling with expert explanations, linguistic insights, entertaining twists and challenging quizzes!